Insurance Coverage

 • Physiotherapy is tax deductible, for those who qualify.

-• Every insurance plan is unique.
-Before your appointment, always check with your insurance provider to confirm whether your therapy is covered under your plan, and if there are any conditions.
+• Know your insurance plan!
+Every insurance plan is unique.
+Before your appointment, always check with your insurance provider whether your therapy is covered under your plan, and if there are any conditions.
 For example:

 • Do you need a doctor's referral for your therapy to be covered by your insurance?